-By the age of 50, nearly half of women encounter hair thinning, affecting scalp and hair density and leading to shedding.
-Luscious, silky locks are often seen as a symbol of femininity and health, deeply intertwined with our self-image and societal perceptions of beauty.
-For many women in Singapore and globally, hair is not just a matter of appearance but a key part of their identity, influencing how they feel seen and understood by the world.
-This article aims to provide insight into female hair loss, as well as the methods to tackle it effectively.
+By the age of 50, nearly half of women encounter hair thinning, which affects scalp and hair density and leads to noticeable shedding.
+Hair is more than just an accessory—it’s the symbol of femininity, vitality and self-expression., For many women in Singapore and globally, hair is not just a matter of appearance but a key part of their identity, influencing how they feel seen and understood by the world.
+This article aims to provide insight into common causes of female hair loss and the methods to combat it effectively.

 To understand and manage female hair loss, it’s crucial to learn about the hair growth cycle, which comprises four distinct stages: Anagen, Catagen, Telogen and Early Anagen.
-Each stage plays an important role in hair health and growth.
+Each stage plays an important role in maintaining hair health, promoting growth and preventing thinning.

 Your hair undergoes an active growth period during the Anagen phase, which can last between two to six years.
 During this time, your hair cells multiply rapidly, leading to the continual lengthening of your hair.